softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 - An issue identifier (what type of issue it is)
 - Some text describing this type of error (as well as a shortened form of the error type)

-You’ll notice there’s also a score at the bottom, out of 10.
+You'll notice there's also a score at the bottom, out of 10.
 Essentially, for every infraction, it deducts from an ideal score of 10.
 Note that it is perfectly possible to get a negative score, since it just keeps deducting from 10!